mark-watson/Racket-AI-book/manuscript/preface.md

 [https://github.com/mark-watson/Racket-AI-book](https://github.com/mark-watson/Racket-AI-book)

 Git pull requests with code improvements for either the source code or manuscript markdown files will be appreciated by me and the readers of this book.

+## Requests from the Author

+This book will always be available to read free online at [https://leanpub.com/racket-ai/read](https://leanpub.com/racket-ai/read).

+That said, I appreciate it when readers purchase my books because the income enables me to spend more time writing.

+### Hire the Author as a Consultant

+I am available for short consulting projects.
+Please see [https://markwatson.com](https://markwatson.com).

 ## License for Book Manuscript: Creative Commons